ACEP E-QUAL Network FAQ

 I was enrolled in E-QUAL by another member at our site, how to I start receiving E-QUAL updates and e-mails?

 Champions of each site will receive the E-QUAL updates and emails.
-If you are part of a site that is enrolled into an E-QUAL learning collaborative and would like to receive updates contact the E-QUAL team at firstname.lastname@example.org
+If you are part of a site that is enrolled into an E-QUAL learning collaborative please contact your site champion who can provide you access to the portal account.

-What is the anticipated timeline launch for the three clinical initiatives?
+What is the anticipated timeline for the launch of the three clinical initiatives?

 How do we access the E-QUAL portal?